Meet the Team

-Jacqueline has recently joined the team having taught in special schools and mainstream primary settings for over 30 years.
+Jacqueline joined the team in 2018 having taught in special schools and mainstream primary settings for over 30 years.
 She has a wealth of experience supporting parents and pupils with a range of special educational needs and can provide advice regarding educational issues and training.

 Family Support Worker

 As a sole parent of a young man who has Down Syndrome, complex medical issues and ADHD, Rachael is also an experienced mum of 2 other boys.
 Energetic and positive, she can draw on her personal knowledge to provide support for families facing similar.